sdouglas/biomod/how-join/index.md

 ---

-BIOMOD registration for 2016 will open in early February!
+BIOMOD registration for 2016 is <a href="https://biomod.wufoo.com/forms/2016-registration-form/">here</a> and is open until April 30th, or until we run out of team slots.

 ## Organize your team